 Niagara Falls in the Winter

 Niagara Falls in the winter was not something we had thought of until we saw a Facebook Ad about a Niagara Festival of Lights Tour!
-The Festival of Lights is a free activity that runs mid-November to mid-February.
+The Festival of Lights is a free activity from mid-November to mid-February.

 Niagara Falls Wonder Pass

 Niagara Parks offers a wintertime Niagara Falls Wonder Pass, which provides a discount rate for visiting multiple attractions.
-The pass includes one-time admission to the following attractions: Journey Behind the Falls, Niagara’s Fury, Butterfly Conservatory, and Floral Showhouse.
+The pass includes one-time admission to: Journey Behind the Falls, Niagara’s Fury, Butterfly Conservatory, and Floral Showhouse.

 The pass also includes 48 hours of unlimited access to the Falls Incline Railway and the WEGO buses.
 Pass activation begins on the first bus/incline scan.

-We used the incline a few times and didn’t use the bus system at all.
+We used the incline a few times and didn’t use the bus system.
 We attempted to use the pass for the bus, but the bus was running late, so we just walked to our destination instead.

 A handful of coupons also come with the pass – $5 parking, free glass with meal purchase, % off gift store purchase, discount to the Sky Wheel, etc.